coverclock/com-diag-codex/README.md

     ./config
     make

-Clone and build Diminuto 48.1.0, a library I wrote that Codex is built upon.
+Clone and build Diminuto 48.3.1, a library I wrote that Codex is built upon.
+(Later versions of Diminuto may work providing I haven't altered the portions of the API on which Codex depends.)

     cd
     mkdir -p src
     cd src
     git clone https://github.com/coverclock/com-diag-diminuto
     cd com-diag-diminuto/Diminuto
-    git checkout 48.1.0
+    git checkout 48.3.1
     make pristine depend all

 Clone and build Codex, a library I wrote, choosing the flavor of OpenSSL